neurodatascience/QLS612-Overview/linux-setup.md

 ### VSCode

-1. Go to https://code.visualstudio.com/ and click the download button for either the .deb (Ubuntu, Debian) or the .rpm (Fedora, CentOS) file.
+1. Go to [this page](https://code.visualstudio.com/) and click the download button for either the .deb (Ubuntu, Debian) or the .rpm (Fedora, CentOS) file.
 1. Double-click the downloaded file to install VSCode.
    (You may be prompted to type your administrator password during the install).